dendenxu/compiler/readme.md

 ![ir_ast_preview](readme.assets/ir_ast_preview.svg)

 To generate the IR mentioned above, we use a visitor class named `NanoVisitor`.
-Given an abstarct syntax tree like the above figure, the visitor will first visit the ProgNode which is marked as root.
-Then the visitor will well groundedly travel the childs of root.
+Given an abstract syntax tree like the above figure, the visitor will first visit the `ProgNode` which is marked as root.
+Then the visitor will well grounded travel the children of root.

-#### §5.3 Design Pattern: Reflection
+### §5.3 Design Pattern: Reflection

 One problem in traveling step is that visitor does not know the type of node and thus can not do specific actions depending on the type of node.
 To solve this problem, we use the design pattern of reflection.
 That is, the visitor will call the `accept` method of class node.
 The derived classes of `Node` will override the `accept` method to their own visiting procedure.
 So, the calling flow is just like `Visitor->Node->Visitor` which can be interpreted as reflection.
 A piece of sample code is shown as below: